SamuelKFung/TaskToken/README.md

 * Node/Express web application framework

 ## 4. Complete setup/installion/usage
-State what a user needs to do when they come to your project.
-How do others start using your code or application?
-Here are the steps ...
 * Perform npm install node in the root folder.
 * Run node index.js in the root.

 ## 5. Known Bugs and Limitations
-Here are some known bugs:
 * Edit task doesn't track the status of Miscellaneous category leading to Course field displaying improperly.

 ## 6. Features for Future
-What we'd like to build in the future:
 * A reward system giving tokens based on number of completed tasks
 * Tokens can be used to customize your own pixel art avatar